Mastering Backend Keywords: Amazon SEO Tips

 Common Mistakes with Backend Keywords

-If a keyword is already in your title or bullet points, don’t repeat it in the backend.
-Amazon’s A9 algorithm indexes your full listing, so duplication eats up space that could be used for other relevant search terms.
+Repeating Front-End Keywords: Don’t duplicate keywords already in your title or bullet points.
+Amazon indexes the full listing, so repetition wastes space that could be used for other relevant terms.

 How to Add Backend Keywords to Your Listing